-25 Strange and Hilarious Escape Room Stories from Around the World
+25 Outrageous Escape Room Stories from Around the World

 When in an escape room, things can get pretty crazy.
 Game masters do this for a living and we have seen everything from customers twerking on tables, to mysterious, inexplicable (possibly paranormal?) happenings, to people smashing boxes open with the hopes of winning the game… “isn’t the point to actually solve the puzzles?”… as a game guide, I often ask myself this question.